kirkpsmith/rfb-dev-kit/docs/cell_assembly.md

 ## Add the negative flow frame {pagestep}

-Place one [flow frame with tubing and adapters](fromstep){qty: 1} on top of the assembly, with the barbs and tubing facing downward into the cell assembly tool.
+Place one [flow frame with tubing and adapters][flow frames with tubing and adapters](fromstep){qty: 1} on top of the assembly, with the barbs and tubing facing downward into the cell assembly tool.

 >? **Help Block**
 >?
 >?
 The total combined thickess of the flow frames and (compressed) gaskets is key to achieving the desired results!
-There are multiple thickness options in the `flow-frames` folder and custom thicknesses can be genererated from the FreeCAD files.
 The graphite felt should be compressed to 70% of it's original thickness.
 The compression is fixed by the combined total thickness of the flow frame and two gaskets.

 ## Add the negative graphite felt{pagestep}